vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

  To resolve this, the triggers should only be checked at the end of each batch of transactions occurring with an identical timestamp (in the current Tendermint implementation this is equivalent to once per block).
 At the end of each such period the auction conditions should be checked and the market moved into liquidity auction state if the triggers have been hit.
 Similarly, the criteria for exiting the auction should be checked on the same frequency, so that a market cannot leave a liquidity auction only to immediately re-enter it at the end of the block.

- A liquidity provider should still be unable to remove their stake if doing so would move the market into a liquidity auction at the end of the block even though the market would remain open between the removal and the end of the block.
+ A liquidity provider should still be unable to remove their stake if doing so would reduce the total stake below the target stake even though the market would remain open between the removal and the end of the block.

 ## Acceptance Criteria